twilio-labs/plugin-flex-outbound-dialpad/README.md

 ![alt text](https://raw.githubusercontent.com/jhunter-twilio/outbound-dialing-backend/master/screenshots/workflow-config.png)

 ### Activities
 This plugin forces the agent into an offline state to block calls while dialing out and an online state to accept the outbound call thats been placed.
 You must ensure these are agent activity states are available for this plugin to work.
 For both offline and available, two possible activities have been programmed, the plugin will try one of the activities and if its not available, try the other, if thats not available it will fail.
-You can either provision one of the states or update the code to switch to an equivalent activity you do have configured in Task Router.
+You can either provision one of the states or update the code to switch to an equivalent activity that you do have configured in Task Router.

-Available states programmed by default (One of these must be in Task Router)
+Available states programmed by default (One of these must be configured in Task Router)
-    - Available
+  <br>  - Available
-    - Idle
+  <br>  - Idle

-Unavailable (One of these must be configured in Task Router)
+Unavailable states programmed by default (One of these must be configured in Task Router)
-    - Outbound Calls
+  <br>  - Outbound Calls
-    - Offline
+  <br>  - Offline

 <img width="700px" src="screenshot/create-activity.png"/>